-Award was Bobby Mercier.
-Mercier graduated from Lincoln High School and
+Award was Josh Hain.
+Josh graduated from Lincoln South West High School

 Presentation of the 2018 Dennis Pope Memorial Sportsmanship Award was

-made by Jon Sterns and Coach Beckmann at the annual Post 3 American Legion Baseball Volunteers’ appreciation dinner held at Valentino’s on September 26th.
+made by Jon Sterns at the annual Post 3 American Legion Baseball Volunteers’ appreciation dinner held at Valentino’s on September 26th.

 AMERICAN LEGION BASEBALL – Lincoln, NE

 Baseball got off to a very rainy start but the fields dried up and it was “batter up – let’s play ball.”
 It was touch and go getting all the games played but they were completed just in time for the post-season tournaments.

 The weather was hot and sticky for most of the Class A Area 5 tourneys in Lincoln (Juniors’ at Den Hartog and Seniors’ at Sherman) and rain postponed an entire day of games but otherwise, everything went smoothly.
 Pinnacle Bank (LSW) defeated Anderson Ford (LNS) to claim the Seniors’ title and advance to the National Division State Tournament in Kearney.
 By finishing runner-up, Anderson Ford advanced to the American Division tournament played at Omaha Creighton Prep’s field.
 Both teams won their first two (2) games to advance to their respective winner’s bracket finals but were eventually eliminated.
 Nonetheless it was a successful season for both.